LDSSA/heroku-model-deploy/README.md

 }
 ```

+How does all of this work you ask?
+Well it has to do with the fact
+that there exists a `Dockerfile` and `heroku.yml` files in this repo.
+Just be sure that both of these are in your repo and that they are
+committed before you `heroku push` and everything should work.
+If you
+do a deploy and it doesn't work, take a look at the files and see
+if you might have done something such as change a filename or something
+else that would break the boilerplate assumptions that we've made here.

 You can see the logs (which is helpful for debugging) with the `heroku logs` command.
 Here are the logs for the two calls we just made: